rfindler/jscontract/workspaces/docs/results/error-types.md

 - stack-trace
 - throng
 - to-px
+- trim (this one is caused by `String` vs. `string`)
+- tsscmp
+- wcwidth
+- whatwg-encoding
+- wrench
+- xml-escape
+- zipcodes

 This section is the largest and could perhaps be split into subcategories respecting whether or not the type mismatch is "intentional" or not.
 Some of these cases seem like situations where the TypeScript developers are putting a layer of safety to prevent the JavaScript from behaving strangely, but other mistakes in the types seem like more innocent oversights.